-Pensions (See Page 41)
+Pensions (See Note 37)

 The Council participates in the Local Government Pension Scheme (Teesside Pension Fund), administered by Middlesbrough Council.
-This is reflected in the Balance Sheet, which includes a pension liability, as retirement benefits are recognised when they are earned rather than when they are paid out, and a pension reserve, of £152.440 million as at 31 March 2017.
+The Balance Sheet, includes a pension liability, which shows that retirement benefits are recognised when they are earned by employees rather than when they are paid out to pensioners, and a negative pension reserve of £163.322 million as at 31 March 2018.
 Although these pension liabilities decrease the overall net worth of the Council's assets, they do not represent a reduction in the Council's usable reserves.
-This liability does impact on the Balance Sheet and is the main factor creating a negative net worth (total liabilities greater than total assets) to a negative position of £76.828 million.
+This liability is the main factor creating a negative balance sheet position of £90.150 million.

 Whilst this pension liability suggests a significant shortfall between the forecast cost of future pensions and the level of assets held in the fund, it should be noted that these are subject to fluctuations in value depending on the current state of stock markets and expectations around the level of inflation.
-As these are currently very low, this is increasing the amount of the pensions forecast deficit as a result.
 The liabilities are also based on cash flows forecast over the medium term and would not crystallise at one point in time.

 The Pension Scheme has an investment strategy in place to address this funding deficit over an aggregated 20 year period, based on an appropriate level of employer's contributions producing a positive cash flow into the fund.
 In addition assumptions are made about increasing inflation levels and the bank rate returning to more natural levels as global economies continue to grow.
-All of these factors should return the pension fund's financial position to a more realistic and balanced basis.
-The size of the current deficit for the Council proportionally is not dissimilar to that being experienced by other local authorities at present.
+All of these factors should return the pension fund's financial position to a more realistic and balanced basis over a number of years.
+The size of the current deficit for the Council is proportional to other English local authorities.